danielflorencio/chatbot/README.md

 # Chatbot Application

+This is an in-development chatbot SaaS application for creating automated message workflows for whatsapp and other platforms.

-This is a monorepo containing both the client and server components of a chatbot application.
+The repository a monorepo containing both the client and server components of the application.
-The client is built with React, TypeScript, Material UI, and Redux Toolkit...
-While the server is built with Node.js, Express.js, TypeScript, and JSON Web Token (JWT) for authentication.
-The application uses a MongoDB database and NPM as the package manager.

 ## This Readme file is still being written.